Fit for Life (January): The University Fitness Center opens, providing state-of-the-art exercise equipment for use by faculty and staff.

 Going Beyond (March): The $20 million comprehensive campaign, Going Beyond, enters the public phase with an announcement made by President Felix at the President’s Circle dinner.

-It’s a Classic (April): Ilene Smith-Bezjian, DBA, then professor of marketing and the current dean of the School of Business and Management, creates the first annual Soapbox Classic, an innovative program that partners students with the surrounding community and its businesses to host a family-oriented, daylong extravaganza.
+It’s a Classic (April): Ilene Smith-Bezjian, DBA, then professor of marketing and later the dean of the School of Business and Management, creates the first annual Soapbox Classic, an innovative program that partners students with the surrounding community and its businesses to host a family-oriented, daylong extravaganza.
 The event, renamed the Canyon City Classic Soapbox Run, has become a much-anticipated annual event that today draws close to 12,000 participants.

 Seal of Approval (April): The School of Nursing receives an eight-year reaccredidation, the longest extension feasible, for its undergraduate and graduate programs.